duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Important Notes

-1. Before using these templates in your code, please familiarize yourself with the [Spice Displaying](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_displaying.md) document to understand the **proper usage of both the `templates` block and the `options` block**.
+1. Before using these templates in your code, please familiarize yourself with the [Spice Displaying](https://duck.co/duckduckhack/spice_displaying) document to understand the **proper usage of both the `templates` block and the `options` block**.

-2. Specifically, in order for each of the templates to display correctly, you need to ensure that each of the template's features, which you are using, **are defined in your `data` object**.
-Generally these are set by your `normalize` function if they do not already exist in your `api_result`.
+2. For your desired template features to display correctly, each item's data must contain the corresponding properties.
+Generally these are set with the aid of a [`normalize` function](https://duck.co/duckduckhack/spice_displaying#normalize-function-optional), if they do not already exist in your [`data` object](https://duck.co/duckduckhack/spice_displaying#data-object-required).

 Understanding these is crucial to implementing Spice templates properly and effectively.